Okay, welcome back, ladies and gentlemen, Rush Limbo, America's leading conservative voice, well-known radio racon tour.

 Well, thank you, sir.

-This former resident of Marin County and Palm Beach County greets you.
+This former resident of Marin County in Palm Beach County greets you.

 Wow.

-He's in the army, and he's in uh he's in Iraq right now, and he listens to you every chance he gets.
+He's in the Army, and he's in Iraq right now, and he listens to you every chance he gets.

-So uh my my greetings to the noblest class of Americans, the United States military and to him in the world.
+So my greetings to the noblest class of Americans, the United States military, and to him.

-Now, my point is that um I think that these people are running scared over this ABC uh movie because it may just focus enough people to the to the right place, and that is that Al Qaeda is the enemy, not the Bush administration.
+Now, my point is that I think that these people are running scared over this ABC movie because it may just focus enough people to the right place, and that is that al-Qaeda is the enemy, not the Bush administration.

-And they're they're terrified that the media is now being used as a weapon, or could be used as a weapon to prove that point.
+And they're terrified that the media is now being used as a weapon, or could be used as a weapon, to prove that point.

-You know, it's an extra that that actually is an excellent point because much of the drive-by media and the American left, Democratic Party, uh have been doing their best to convince people that we live in a pre-9-11 world.
+That actually is an excellent point because much of the drive-by media and the American left, Democratic Party, have been doing their best to convince people that we live in a pre-9-11 world.

 It can't happen again.

-Um they have been against showing all of these other movies, United 93, uh some of the especially the upper west side Manhattanites have been opposed to any of this sort of thing.
+Especially the Upper Westside Manhattanites have been opposed to any of this sort of thing.

 And I think you're right.

-The American people's psyche is determined by pictures now, their attitudes and largely their opinions, except the people listen, this radio show don't need pictures because we paint them for them so well here.
+The American people's psyche is determined by pictures now, their attitudes and largely their opinions, except that people, listen, this radio show don't need pictures because we paint them for them so well here.

 No, no, no.